android-async-http/android-async-http/CONTRIBUTING.md

 ISSUES
 ---------
-The issues system is the place to report bugs.
-Please do not use it to submit patches or new functionality.
+The issues system is the place to report bugs and not for submitting patches or new functionality.
 As helpful as we would like to be, we cannot replace the developer and we certainly do not see what you're seeing.
-So when you come to report an issue, please follow these simple rules:
+So when you come to report an issue, follow these simple rules:

   * Report bugs in the English language only
   * If the issue is due to a crash, include the stack trace -- throwable.printStackTrace() -- and any other detail that will shed light on the problem